Tutorial | Governance basics#

 Get started#

-Dataiku’s Govern node enables analytics leaders and project managers to track the progress of AI initiatives at the scale of an enterprise.
-Take the first steps in your governance journey with this tutorial!
+Dataiku’s Govern node enables project managers, lines of business, and compliance managers to track the progress of AI initiatives at the scale of an enterprise.
+Take your first steps as a Govern node end user!

 Objectives#